The Internet Layer, Explained

 Subnet

 A subnet (sub network – view from 44:09 to 58:26) is a logical subdivision of an IP network.
 The practice of dividing a network into two or more networks is called “subnetting.”
-A subnet is basically a smaller network within a larger one.
+A subnet is a smaller network within a larger one.
 We can subdivide a larger network to create a smaller network for our controllers and devices on a job, and we can control how much the network sees our broadcast traffic.

 Using two subnets that are very close to each other in appearance can show just how important this is.
 The subnet 255.255.255.0 and 255.255.254.0 look very similar.
 The only difference between the two is in the third octet, where one is 255 and the other is 254.
 Even though this would appear to be a small difference, it’s not small at all when it comes to broadcast traffic.
 The subnet 255.255.255.0 can broadcast to a total of 256 hosts.
 The subnet 255.255.254.0 can broadcast to a total of 512 hosts.
 Choosing the correct subnet for a controls network with IP based controllers is critical to the speed, reliability, and stability of the network.

 Fully understanding subnetting can take time and a lot of reading.
-Until you have the time to review and understand the concepts, it’s best to remember a couple simple rules.
+Until you have the time to review and understand the concepts, it’s best to remember a couple of simple rules.

 First, think small.
 If you only have 10 IP-based controllers for a job, you would want a subnet of 255.255.255.224, which can broadcast to a total of 32 hosts.
 If you have a customer who gives you the subnet 255.255.0.0 for all your controllers, you should ask them to check with their IT department to ensure that it needs to be this big.
-A subnet of 255.255.0.0 can broadcast to 65,536 hosts, which is far more than you would want for your average controls network.
+A subnet of 255.255.0.0 can broadcast to 65,536 hosts, which is far more than you would want for your average control network.

 Second, use a subnet calculator.
 They are widely available on the Internet, and there are a large number of apps available for mobile devices.
 This will help to avoid mistakes and make planning your next job much easier.